 Domestic and International Flights:

-Bicycles will be accepted on domestic and certain international flights* for a fee of $50 per bicycle each way and will count as a checked bag.
-Excess baggage fees may apply.
+Bicycles will be accepted on domestic and certain international flights* and will count as a checked bag.
+You will be charged any baggage fees associated with your fare and a $100 per bicycle each way fee.

 Please note: overweight baggage fees will not be assessed for bicycles.
 However, the maximum allotment of 99 pounds per bag still applies.
 Bicycle cases should contain bicycles only; cases containing additional items may be subject to excess baggage fees.
 The maximum size for a bicycle case is 80 inches in overall dimension (length + width + height).